 During 1988 and 1989, the Southern New Hampshire Water Company extended public water supply service to the area.
 In March 1989, the site was placed on the National Priorities List.
 EPA completed a remedial investigation/feasibility study in June 1992.
 The Proposed Plan included the restoration of groundwater quality by natural attenuation, the implementation of institutional controls and groundwater monitoring.
 EPA issued a Record of Decision on the cleanup plan in 1992.

 In 1993, DES began long-term groundwater monitoring at the site and monitoring of water quality in some nearby residential wells.
 Currently, no residential wells have contaminant concentrations above federal drinking water standards.
 Elevated levels of sodium and chloride have been found in both overburden and bedrock aquifers.

 EPA issued an Administrative Order to the potentially responsible parties (PRPs) that included long-term environmental sampling.
 In November 1996, the PRPs took over the groundwater sampling.
 DES issued a Groundwater Management Permit in 1997.
 The PRPs now conduct annual groundwater monitoring and submit annual reports to DES and EPA.

 The third Five-Year Review Report was finalized and released in March 2009.
 In response to follow-up issues raised in the third Five-Year Review Report, the PRP contractor completed a Quality Assurance Project Plan and Work Plan for Groundwater and Surface Water Monitoring in December 2009.
-The work plan provides for the expansion of the monitoring program to include arsenic and 1,4-dioxane.
-Groundwater and surface water is sampled once a year in the late fall. site sampling data indicates that the cleanup is progressing as anticipated.
+The work plan provided for the expansion of the monitoring program to include arsenic and 1,4-dioxane.
+Groundwater and surface water is sampled annually in the late fall.
+Site sampling data indicates that surface water and groundwater currently meets Federal and State standards and the cleanup is nearing completion.